swan-cern/jupyterhub-extensions/SwanNotificationsService/README.md

 # SwanNotificationsService

-JupyterHub service that exposes an API with notification for the logged in user.
+JupyterHub service that exposes an API with notifications for the logged in user.
 The notifications are specified in a json file.
 If a "maintenance file" exists, a notification will be given that the service is under maintenance.

 This extension works in conjunction with [SwanNotifications](https://github.com/swan-cern/jupyter-extensions/tree/master/SwanNotifications).